 A student visa is required for study in Japan for a semester or academic year.
 Before you can apply for the student visa, you must apply for and obtain a Certificate of Eligibility (COE) from the Japanese government.
 Specific instructions for the COE application are made available within the program application online one month before the deadline, and Education Abroad will assist you throughout the process.
-Gathering the required materials for the COE may take several weeks.
+Gathering the required materials for the COE may take some time.
 Note that one requirement is providing original financial documentation which may require you to visit your financial aid office, your bank, and/or your parent/guardian's bank.
 We strongly encourage you to start your program application early to gain access to the COE instructions and leave sufficient time to gather the required materials by the following firm deadlines:

 - Fall Semester/Academic Year: May 11

 Once you receive your COE, Education Abroad will provide instructions on how to obtain your student visa.
 The entire process of applying for and receiving a COE and visa can take several months.

 Processing times vary by student citizenship and consulate, and consulates base their processing times on the official program dates rather than individual travel plans.
 Therefore, we strongly discourage students from traveling outside of the U.S. between the program application deadline and the official program start date.
 If you must be abroad between the program application deadline and the official program start date, please contact Education Abroad immediately to discuss the feasibility of your plans.